mysterioustrousers/MTDates/README.md

 MTDates is an category on NSDate that makes common date calculations super easy.

+### Apology

+I'm sorry to anyone I've inconvenienced by adding the mt_ prefix to all category methods.
+I believe it's popular convention for category methods and it's not totally unreasonable to imagine Apple might add one of these methods to NSDate.
+I thought it to be the proper thing to do and I figured I'd better do it sooner than later.
+I hope you understand.
+Thanks for using the project and for your support.

 ### Installation

 In your Podfile, add this line: